PetePrattis/calculator-with-visual-csharp/README.md

 > #### Description of project
 >
->>A windows form application implementing a basic calculator.
+>>A windows forms application implementing a basic calculator.

 > #### About this project
 >